 How a PowerPoint with default titles looks in a Panopto recording.
 Note the PowerPoint slide titles in the sidebar (highlighted in red), which students can click on to navigate through the recording.

-When using a PowerPoint, wait to start speaking or introduce yourself until the PowerPoint is in full screen mode.
+When using PowerPoint slides, wait to start speaking or introduce yourself until the PowerPoint is in full screen mode.
 Start recording, go to full-screen mode, then start speaking.
 You can use Panopto’s basic editing functions to trim the start and finish of a video so that it includes only the presentation and not you opening and closing windows on your computer!
 Please refer to more detailed CTE documentation for guidance on how to edit in Panopto.

 Whether using an external camera or your computer’s inbuilt webcam, taking a few moments to set up your equipment properly can significantly enhance the quality of your recording.